mwermelinger/jollity/md/manual.md

 ## Header / Footer
 The next two functions add boilerplate text at the start or end of a notebook, like a copyright notice or
-'The latest version of this notebook is [here](some url)'.
+'The latest version of this notebook is [here](http://....)'.
 ```py
 prepend(nb, text:str, kind:str='')
 ```
-If `kind` is omitted, this function inserts text at the start of the first cell in the notebook, whether it's a raw, code or Markdown cell.
+If `kind` is omitted, the function inserts text at the start of the first cell in the notebook, whether it's a raw, code or Markdown cell.
 The text is inserted as-is, i.e. you must include any separator (e.g. a newline) from the existing text, if you need to.